crate/crate-python/docs/by-example/sqlalchemy/working-with-types.rst

 -----------------

-The SQLAlchemy CrateDB dialect supports change tracking deep down the nested levels of a ``Object`` type field.
+The SQLAlchemy CrateDB dialect supports change tracking deep down the nested levels of a ``ObjectType`` type field.
 For example, the following query will only update the ``gender`` key.
 The ``species`` key which is on the same level will be left untouched.